11 Common project management challenges and solutions

 According to a PWC survey, 77% of high-performing teams utilize reliable project management software with a wide range of built-in features

-The very first thing you need to change is to keep all your team members on a centralized platform where they can quickly connect, and ProofHub does this excellently.
-How??
+To keep all your team members on the same page, use a centralized platform where they can quickly communicate and collaborate.

 • It keeps everyone in a loop using project discussions, to avoid efforts you need to find information through long email threads.